AllenCellModeling/actk/CONTRIBUTING.md

 1. Fork the `actk` repo on GitHub.

-1. Clone your fork locally:
+2. Clone your fork locally:

     ```bash
     git clone git@github.com:{your_name_here}/actk.git
     ```

-1. Install the project in editable mode.
+3. Install the project in editable mode.
 (It is also recommended to work in a virtualenv or anaconda environment):

     ```bash
     cd actk/
-    pip install numpy
     pip install -e .[dev]
     ```

-1. Download the test resources:

-    ```bash
-    python scripts/download_test_resources.py
-    ```

-    If you need to upload new resources please let a core maintainer know.

-1. Create a branch for local development:
+4. Create a branch for local development:

     ```bash
     git checkout -b {your_development_type}/short-description